acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_pull.md

 ---
 ## acorn pull

-Pull an image to a remote registry
+Pull an image from a remote registry

 ```
 acorn pull [flags] IMAGE